profcase/project-charter-template/index.md

 - Client feedback and updates completed at the end of week 15.
 - Project reflections and discussions completed during week 16.

+You will develop the schedule for next semester as part of this work.

-A detailed schedule is shown in the following Gantt chart:
+The complete schedule is shown in the following Gantt chart:
 - Display or link to the current project Gantt chart
 - Schedule by work tasks by phase
 - Include through final implementation (next semester)